gabokappa/CV/README.md

 ## Gabriel Gonzalez
 [SKILLS](#skills) | [PROJECTS](#projects)| [EDUCATION](#education) | [EXPERIENCE](#experience) | [LINKEDIN](https://www.linkedin.com/in/ggp86/)

-Currently embarking on an exciting career change towards software engineering having worked as a social media specialist for the past 10 years across the private, public and third sector.
-My career has predominantly serviced the marketing and communications functions across a diverse range of organisations.
+Currently embarking on an exciting career change towards software engineering having worked as a social media specialist for the past 10 years.
+My career has predominantly serviced the marketing and communications functions across a diverse range of organisations across the private, public and third sector.
 Most recently, I've spent 4 years working in the insurance industry as the UK's Social Media Manager for Hiscox, a FTSE100 company.
 Whilst at Hiscox I realised the importance of coding as a skill, and how it impacted most of the projects I was involved in which ultimately led me to change my career.

-I find it very stimulating that coding allows you to find a creative solution towards solving a problem and drives you to continuously learn so that you can be at the forefront of your trade.
+I find it very stimulating that coding allows you to find a creative solution towards solving a problem and it drives you to continuously learn so that you can be at the forefront of your trade.

 ## Skills

 #### Teamwork

 At Hiscox, I led a project that aimed to generate leads through social media advertising.
 The project involved coordinating and working with external tech and creative teams together with internal data controllers.
-In order to achieve success I had to work closely with these teams in order to overcome technical difficulties and reach compromises to ensure the project stayed on track.
-Part of this was also managing stakeholder expectations and ensuring the project remained front of mind for those involed.
+In order to achieve success I had to work closely with these teams to overcome technical difficulties and reach compromises to ensure the project stayed on track.
+Part of the project involved managing stakeholder expectations and ensuring the project remained front of mind ampngst other priorities.

 #### Adaptability